cdfoundation/sig-interoperability/README.md

 changes to the APIs, changes in data models) that happens to the tools in respective projects.

-The interoperability SIG will focus on addressing these challenges and further work with projects to achieve a common set of solutions.
+SIG Interoperability will focus on addressing these challenges and further work with projects to achieve a common set of solutions.

-CDF Interoperability SIG aims to enable a dialog in the interoperability area by bringing CI/CD users together with the open source projects in order to
+SIG Interoperability aims to enable a dialog in the interoperability area by bringing CI/CD users together with the open source projects in order to

 * clarify what interoperability means for the CI/CD ecosystem